-When Bob Pepper was growing up in northern Alabama, he didn’t know what he wanted to do with his life – but he knew what he didn’t want to do.
+Before a long maritime career and recent retirement, when Bob Pepper was growing up in northern Alabama, he didn’t know what he wanted to do with his life – but he knew what he didn’t want to do.

 “I grew up on a farm and my early years were spent working daylight to dark with my grandfather.
 I learned the importance of character and developed my work ethic, but I knew pretty early on that I didn’t want to be a farmer,” he laughed.
 “Probably my biggest dream was having a pilot’s license and my own airplane.”